-10 mistakes to avoid when installing your porous pavers
+10 mistakes to avoid when installing your porous pavers2 mins read

 You’re rearing to roll up those sleeves and install your brand new porous paver.
 Before you get too excited, wouldn’t it be great if you had a checklist on the things to avoid and mistakes to beware, just to be sure?

 Porous pavers are a robust and affordable solution for creating areas such as access routes, loading bays and carparks.
-They really come into their own, displaying impressive sturdiness, in environments where there may be high levels of pedestrian or car traffic, or heavy vehicle loads.
+They come into their own, displaying impressive sturdiness, in environments where there may be high levels of pedestrian or car traffic or heavy vehicle loads.

 As a bonus, they’re also a visually appealing product that complements landscape that you’re trying to create.

 Our porous pavers demand relatively low attention and maintenance.
 But as with any investment, the preparation and installation can be critical.

 Take note of these ten handy, watertight, installation mistakes to avoid.